oasis-tcs/openc2-oc2ls/oc2ls.md

 ## E.2 Deriving Other Schemas and Serializations

+Once the information model is developed, its use in applications requires serialization and deserialization of the information in some specific format to permit transmisssion or storage of the data corresponding to the model.
+Serialization is the process for converting application information, regardless of its internal representation, into a form that can be transmitted (i.e., into a "document").
+JADN information models can be translated into a number of schemea formats, such as JSON schema or CDDL, or can be used directly as a format-independent schema language.

 Converting an information model to a data model means applying serialization rules for each base type that produce physical data in the desired format.
-Serialization is the process for converting application information, regardless of its internal representation, into a form that can be transmitted (i.e., into a "document").
 The JADN specification defines serialization rules for four different representations of an information mode (Section 4):

 | Serialization Type |                              Description                              |
 |:------------------:|:---------------------------------------------------------------------:|